 The golden rule for litter boxes that many scientific studies support is one litter box per cat PLUS one (7, 8, 10).
 So if you have 2 cats, you need 3 boxes.
 Also, keep in mind many cats prefer to urinate in one box and defecate in another box.
 Thus I prefer 2 boxes per cat PLUS one.

 Most feline behavior professionals recommend placing a litter box on each floor of your house.
-However, I have personally tried numerous cats to eliminate in isolated areas such as spare rooms, laundry rooms, etc. If you are not working with a professional, it is best to keep your litter boxes away from noisy appliances and areas with a lot of human traffic.
+However, I have personally trained numerous cats to eliminate in isolated areas such as spare rooms, laundry rooms, etc. If you are not working with a professional, it is best to keep your litter boxes away from noisy appliances and areas with a lot of human traffic.
 This means no laundry rooms.
 As most cats need a quiet area where they do not feel threatened.
 Noise and mechanical malfunction are why many professionals do not recommend automatic boxes.

 Avoid placing litter boxes in tight or dark places.
 If your cat feels trapped, they may avoid the litter box.
 Simply pulling a litter box out of a corner can work wonders for inappropriate elimination.
 This is why many professionals do not like covered boxes or boxes placed inside of cabinets/enclosures.
 Many cats will avoid boxes they have to climb into as well.
 Especially handicapped cats and older cats.